sdgilley/azureml-previews/previews/homepage-tiles/quickstart-deploy-model.md

 ![ Screenshot: Model deployed](../media/quickstart-deploy-model/deploy-succeeded.png)

+> [!IMPORTANT]
+> Make sure the traffic allocation is 100%.
+When the green check mark first appears, it will be at 0%.

 ## Test the deployment

 Once the model deployment is ready, select the **Test** tab to test the model.